cbaziotis/cbaziotis.github.io/_news/announcement_1.md

 inline: true
 ---

-Our long paper "Language Model Prior for Low-Resource Neural Machine Translation" has been accepted at EMNLP 2020!
+Our long paper "When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale" was accepted to NAACL 2024 (Main Conference)!